Justin Fields Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Season Stats

-- Fields has thrown for 1,870 yards (124.7 ypg) to lead Chicago, completing 58.9% of his passes and collecting seven touchdown passes and 10 interceptions this season.

-- He's also chipped in on the ground, with 420 rushing yards (28.0 ypg) on 72 carries with two rushing touchdowns.
+- He also has 420 rushing yards on 72 carries (with two touchdowns), averaging 28.0 yards per game.

-- The Bears have run 52.0% passing plays and 48.0% rushing plays this season.
-They rank 28th in the NFL in scoring.
+- The Bears have thrown the football in 52.0% of their plays from scrimmage this year while staying on the ground 48.0% of the time.
+This offensive attack ranks 28th in the NFL in points scored.

 - Fields accounts for 25.2% of his team's red zone plays, with 31 of his 270 pass attempts coming from inside the opponent's 20-yard line.